hotwax/oms-documentation/analytics/reports/reorder-limit.md

 # Introduction

-This document details the Reorder-Limit feature, allowing clients to automatically generate reports for items requiring inventory replenishment.** The feature utilizes a pre-configured `Reorder Channel` with customizable threshold rules.
-Clients can adjust these rules to define the minimum inventory level (reorder limit) at which they'd like to be notified for stock replenishment/
+This document details the Reorder-Limit feature, allowing clients to automatically generate reports for items requiring inventory replenishment.The feature utilizes a pre-configured `Reorder Channel` with customizable threshold rules.
+Clients can adjust these rules to define the minimum inventory level (reorder limit) at which they'd like to be notified for stock replenishment.

 ## Setting Reorder Limits

-Currently, reorder limits can only be set for products belonging to specific tags.
-Individual SKUs cannot have reorder limits assigned until they are categorized under a tag.
+{% hint style="info" %} Currently, reorder limits can only be set for products belonging to specific tags.
+Individual SKUs cannot have reorder limits assigned until they are categorized under a tag. { % endhint %}

 Here's how to set the reorder limit for products by tag: